-Most people focus on removing negative items from their credit reports in order to improve their credit scores.
-While clearing up damaging items is an effective means of improving your score, you can also build credit by adding positive items.
+Most people focus on removing negative items from their credit reports to improve their credit scores.
+However, while clearing up damaging items effectively improves your credit scores, you can also build credit by adding positive items.

-Just as negative information can be inaccurately reported, positive information may also have been left off or misreported on your credit reports.
-In some instances, it may be possible to add this information to your credit reports and give your credit score a natural boost.
+Credit bureaus can inaccurately report negative information.
+However, positive information may also be left off or misreported on your credit reports.
+In some instances, it may be possible to add this information to your credit reports and give your credit scores a natural boost.

-We’ll show you step-by-step how to build credit by successfully adding positive accounts to your credit reports by contacting the right people.
-With a little bit of effort and diligence, you could potentially build your credit using information that should already be there.
+We’ll show you step-by-step how to build credit by successfully adding positive credit accounts to your credit reports.
+With a bit of effort and diligence, you could potentially build your credit using information that should already be there.

 Types of Positive Information

-There are many different kinds of ways to add positive information to your credit report.
-Some affect your score directly, while others contribute to a stronger credit application during the manual review process.
+There are many ways to add positive information to your credit report.
+Some affect your credit score directly, while others contribute to a stronger credit application during the manual review process.
 When you’re serious about building your credit score, it’s important to check for both types of information.

 As you review your credit report, be sure to look for both accuracy and completeness throughout its entirety.
-An incomplete report can be just as damaging as a bad report so really give these documents a thorough review.
+Incomplete credit history can be just as damaging as bad credit history, so really give these documents a thorough review.

-What exactly should you be looking for when checking to make sure your credit report has complete, positive information?
+What exactly should you be looking for when checking to ensure your credit report has complete, positive information?
 Let’s find out.

-Start off with the personal information section.
-These entries don’t necessarily contribute to a higher credit score, however, they can indicate that you are in a stable situation.
+Start with the personal information section.
+These entries don’t necessarily contribute to a higher credit score; however, they can indicate that you are in a stable situation.

-They can show that you are ready to handle a loan when a lender goes to manually review your credit report.
-This is equally as important part of the credit application process as your credit score.
+They can show that you are ready to handle a loan when a lender manually reviews your credit report.
+This is just as an important part of the credit application process as your credit score.

-First of all, make sure your date of birth and social security number are listed.
-These two basic items help creditors verify your identity and they may not approve you if they can’t confirm this basic information.
+Make sure your date of birth and Social Security number are listed.
+These two basic items help creditors verify your identity, and they may not approve your request for credit if they can’t confirm this basic information.
 Your current and previous addresses should also be listed unless you own property and are at risk of being sued.

 In that situation, you run the risk of having collections target your property to repay past debts.
-But if you’re free and clear of any delinquent accounts or threat of lawsuit, your updated address indicates stability and continuity — important attributes when applying for credit.
+But if you’re free and clear of any delinquent accounts or threat of litigation, your updated address indicates stability and continuity.
+These are important attributes when applying for credit.

 The same holds true for your phone number.
-Verifying your phone number is sometimes part of the loan application process; but, if you have debt collectors hounding you and prefer to deal with them on your own terms and timeline, remember that they can also access this information.
+Verifying your phone number is sometimes part of the loan application process.
+However, if you have debt collectors hounding you and prefer to deal with them on your own terms and timeline, remember that they can also access this information.

 Next, look at your employment history.
 This information isn’t meant to be a full listing of your entire professional life, but it can help lenders tell whether you’ve been gainfully employed for the majority of the time.